Spine and muscle injury can cause hot spots

 Now that you know what hot spots really mean, you can be the canine ambassador for all those dogs who suffer unnecessarily.
 If you see the dog in a T-shirt or shaven like a punk, perhaps stop by and share what you just learned.
 You can make a whole world of difference.

-To listen about hot spots, click the play button below.
+To listen to a video about hot spots, click the play button below.

 © Dr. Peter Dobias, DVM